-- 6.2.1 Position the computer, fuse block and relay bases in their desired mounting location.
-This location should be either under the dash or on the firewall in the engine compartment. - 6.2.2 If mounting the computer under the dash, drill a 1 3/8" hole in the firewall for the pass thru grommet. - 6.2.3 Route the engine connectors and the gray fuel pump wire though the hole.
+- 6.2.1 Position the computer, fuse block/relay base assembly in the desired mounting location.
+This location should be either under the dash in most applications but can also be on the firewall in the engine compartment. - 6.2.2 If mounting the computer under the dash, drill a 1 3/8" hole in the firewall for the pass thru grommet. - 6.2.3 Route all of the engine section connectors and the gray fuel pump wire though the hole.
 Push the grommet (already installed on the harness) into the hole until it is seated.
-Be sure the split on the grommet is at the top of the hole in the firewall. - 6.2.4 Route the fuse block and relay bases to their desired mounting location.

-6.2.5 Mounting screws for the computer have been included.
+Be sure the split on the grommet is at the top of the hole in the firewall. - 6.2.4 Permanently mount the fuse block/ relay base in the desired mounting location. - 6.2.5 Mounting screws for the computer have been included.
 Be sure not to over tighten these screws to avoid warping the computer housing.
 An effort also needs to be made to mount the computer onto a relatively flat surface.
 Otherwise, damage can result to the steel cover on the rear of the computer, which will damage the internals of the computer.